 The philosophy that educational excellence is achieved by offering multiple paths to understanding is vividly illustrated by the talk by L. Todd Rose called The Myth of Average.

 To make the learning of History and Social Studies accessible for all, educators have increasingly built upon the research program of CAST, the organization that first articulated and developed the framework of Universal Design for Learning (UDL).
-Primary sources—including from the Library of Congress—offer distinctive, powerful tools to expand choices and means of access that support and mesh well with UDL principles.
+Primary sources—including from the Library of Congress—offer distinctive, powerful, flexible tools to expand choices and means of access that support and mesh well with UDL principles.

-Universal Design for Learning (UDL) philosophy draws upon brain-based research on learning to encourage educators to provide multiple means of engagement, representation, and action and expression, for all students.
+UDL draws upon brain-based research on learning to encourage educators to provide multiple means of engagement, representation, expression and action for all students.
 (A good place to start is CAST’s detailed graphic explaining the three principles: UDL Guidelines.)

 - topics connected to current events

-- questions and topics with a dramatic flair
+- questions and topics with flair

-- personalization of the content to maximize student interest
+Personalize content to maximize student interest:

 - topics of study that have cultural relevance to the student’s own environment, heritage, location, or situation

-- topics or sources in an area of interest or mastery of the student (will vary with each student)
+- topics or sources in an area of interest or mastery of the student

-Primary source representations can include
+Primary source representations can include:

 - Text passages (with related translations and transcriptions)

-- Formal documents
+- Forms or government documents

 - Personal narratives and letters

-- Newspapers, books, log books
+- Newspapers, books, and reports

-- Maps and blueprints produced at the time of study
+- Maps and blueprints

-- Photos, paintings, drawings that document a perspective
+- Photos, paintings, drawings

-- Cartoons that use symbolism and captions
+- Cartoons and posters, including symbolism and captions

-- Sound recordings of interviews or songs
+- Sound recordings of interviews or of songs

 - Graphic organizers that use text and groups of lists